mlatcl/fbp-vs-soa/README.md

 This repo contains code for comparison flow-based programming (FBP) and software services (SOA) in the context of machine learning deployment.

-The repository contains six implementations of Ride Allocation app, which allocates taxi drivers to incoming taxi ride requests.
+This branch of the repository contains six implementations of Ride Allocation app, which allocates taxi drivers to incoming taxi ride requests.
 These implementations represent the same software at different stages of development using one of the aforementioned paradigms.
 Here is the complete list:

 * [fbp_app_min](fbp_app_min/) - basic functionality implemented with FBP
 * [fbp_app_data](fbp_app_data/) - same as above, plus dataset collection for wait time estimation